 Recipes Notes

-- Where to find chipotle peppers - The chipotle peppers in adobo sauce can be found next to those little cans of diced green chiles in the Mexican food isle or the canned tomato products.
+The chipotle peppers in adobo sauce can be found next to those little cans of diced green chiles in the Mexican food isle or the canned tomato products.
 Even though the cans are quite small, you likely won't use the whole thing.
 You can easily transfer them to a ziploc bag and freeze them.
 If you have fresh peppers, those would work well as a substitute.

 Try pairing the corn chowder with a simple chicken sandwich with pepperjack cheese.
 Chicken cooks quite fast if you want to saute a breast in a pan while the soup cooks.
 You can also save time by grabbing prepared chicken tenders from a local deli or farmers market.